klust/LUMI-BE-training-materials/docs/intro-evolving/02_CPE.md

 or AMD to extend that support to C/C++ or other compilers, even though there is work going on in the LLVM community and several compilers on the system are based on LLVM.

-The other important programming model for AMD GPUs is [HIP](https://github.com/rocm-developer-tools/hip), which is their alternative for the proprietary CUDA model.
+The other important programming model for AMD GPUs is [HIP](https://github.com/rocm-developer-tools/hip) (Heterogeneous-Compute Interface for Portability), which is their alternative for the proprietary CUDA model.
 It does not support all CUDA features though (basically it is more CUDA 7 or 8 level) and there is also no equivalent to CUDA Fortran.